Who goes there? Winter is a great time to find out. The snow tells secrets about the natural world.

 Bobcats are secretive animals and are rarely seen, but you might just get lucky enough to spot their tracks.
 Note the paw print has a rounded appearance and there is no claw imprint.
 Claw imprints are left by dogs and their wilder cousins (coyotes, wolves, foxes), not by cats.

 Want more help in identifying animal tracks?
-Some of the best free online resources come from state fish and game departments.
+Some of the best free online resources come from state agencies and universities.

 Many of these guides are useful outside their state of origin.
-This pocket guide for identifying animal tracks (pdf) from New Hampshire Fish and Game is a good example.
+This guide from New Mexico State University is a good example.

 Two large flat prints, parallel with one another, point to the top.
 A smaller, close-set pair follow.
 What hopped by?
-A snowshoe hare darted across the snow at Missisquoi Refuge.
+A snowshoe hare darted across the snow at Missisquoi National Wildlife Refuge in Vermont.
 The big prints are the hind feet, four to five times the size of the front.
 The double prints of the front feet show that the animal stopped and rested here before continuing on its way.

 Hares are among animals known as “gallopers.”
 They plant their front paws, then bring their hind legs up beyond their front.
 Then they do it all over again.